-Dr. Lina Moses is charged with distributing impactful COVID-19 scientific information to the World Health Organization and has enlisted the help of Elaine Hicks from Tulane’s Matas Library of the Health Sciences to help curate the information.
+Dr. Lina Moses (pictured left) is charged with distributing impactful COVID-19 scientific information to the World Health Organization and has enlisted the help of Elaine Hicks (pictured right) from Tulane’s Matas Library of the Health Sciences to help curate the information.

 Tulane University faculty member Dr. Lina Moses, a seasoned epidemiologist and disease ecologist in the Tulane School of Public Health and Tropical Medicine, was deployed to Geneva where she worked on the COVID-19 response over the past two months.
 Receiving daily publication reports, Moses is charged with rapidly distributing the most impactful scientific information to the World Health Organization (WHO) operational response teams.
 This involves the daily appraisal of a vast amount of critical literature on all aspects of the novel virus relevant to the prevention of infection and the treatment of those infected.

 Working with WHO librarians and grad students, Moses is continually finding new information regarding COVID-19.
 “One of the many elements that are unprecedented about this outbreak is the huge volume of publications coming out,” she noted.
 “Right now, it is about getting the right information to the right teams as quickly as possible.”

 In their standard form, these publication reports lack details needed for a rapid review of the high volume of scientific information being generated.
 While a new format is being developed by WHO and the National Library of Medicine, Moses has a short-term information need, which is best met by health science librarians.

 “Librarians are in a unique position to use our knowledge and skills to participate in a response role.”